Peyronie's Disease

 • The discomfort in your penis may become better.

-Peyronie's Disease may present itself with the following signs and symptoms:
+Peyronie's disease may present itself with the following signs and symptoms:

 • Alterations in the form of the penis, such as a reduction in length or a narrowing of its circumference.
 The penis may have one or more firm bumps on its sides.